-There is probably no better feeling in football than your team grabbing a last-minute winner, but there’s also something really satisfying about a team grabbing an early goal.
+There is no better feeling in football than your team grabbing a last-minute winner, but there’s also something really satisfying about seeing the net bulging early on.

 Mark Viduka (v Charlton) – 11.90 seconds

-The Aussie forward scored 22 goals in his debut season in England after making a £3.5 million from Celtic, and he got Leeds United off to an absolute flyer in 2001, netting against Charlton in sub 12 seconds.
+The Aussie forward scored 22 goals in his debut season in England after making a £3.5 million move from Celtic, and he got Leeds United off to an absolute flyer in 2001, netting against Charlton in sub-12 seconds.

 Christian Eriksen (v Man Utd) – 10:54 seconds

 Christian Eriksen got Spurs off to a roaring start against Manchester United in 2018.